gioele-scaletta/Web-Applications-Exam/README.md

 - Route `/allsurveys/fillinsurvey/:surveyid/:surveytitle`: The page where the survey is actually filled in.
 The params are the id of the survey and the title of the survey that is being filled in

-- Route `/admin/login`: When a user wants to log in or tries to access an admin functionality, but it is not logged in he is brought to this page.
+- Route `/admin/login`: When a user wants to log in or tries to access an admin functionality without being logged in, he is brought to this page.
 After inserting correct username+password it is brught to "/admin"

 - Route `/admin`: The page where all the surveys of the logged in admin are showed.
-By clicking on a survey the admin can chck the answers to that survey.
+By clicking on a survey the admin can click the answers to that survey.
 In this page there is also a button to create a new survey.

 - Route `/admin/createsurvey` : In this page a new survey is created by a logged admin

 - Route `/admin/surveyresults/:survey/:title` : This is the page that opens up when an admin wants to see the answers for a specific survey.
-Again the params are survey(id of the survey) and title (title of the survey)
+The params are survey(id of the survey) and title (title of the survey)